Skip to main content Skip to secondary navigation

 • Higher preference will go to projects that are aligned with CARE’s current high-impact research areas:

-• Asian Cancers: Lung, Gastric, Liver, Nasopharyngeal (Note: One seed grant in the 2025 cycle was reserved for lung cancer research.)
+• Asian Cancers: Lung, Gastric, Liver, Nasopharyngeal (Note: At least one seed grant in the 2026 cycle will be reserved for lung cancer research.)

 • Cardiovascular disease and diabetes